Antidepressant: United States

 In the United States, antidepressants were the most commonly prescribed medication in 2013.
 Of the estimated 16 million "long term" (over 24 months) users, roughly 70 percent are female.
 As of 2017, about 16.5% of white people in the United States took antidepressants compared with 5.6% of black people in the United States.

 United States: The most commonly prescribed antidepressants in the US retail market in 2010 were:

 Netherlands: In the Netherlands, paroxetine is the most prescribed antidepressant, followed by amitriptyline, citalopram and venlafaxine.

 Adherence

-As of 2003, worldwide, 30% to 60% of people didn't follow their practitioner's instructions about taking their antidepressants, and as of 2013 in the US, it appeared that around 50% of people did not take their antidepressants as directed by their practitioner.
+As of 2003, worldwide, 30% to 60% of people did not follow their practitioner's instructions about taking their antidepressants, and as of 2013 in the US, it appeared that around 50% of people did not take their antidepressants as directed by their practitioner.

-When people fail to take their antidepressants, there is a greater risk that the drug won't help, that symptoms get worse, that they miss work or are less productive at work, and that the person may be hospitalized.
+When people fail to take their antidepressants, there is a greater risk that the drug will not help, that symptoms get worse, that they miss work or are less productive at work, and that the person may be hospitalized.